thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 There are many.
 Linear Algebra is truly ubiquitous!
 As a student in Machine Learning, I can vouch for its application in this field.
 For example, we want to find what changes of perspective that turn my cat, currently represented as pixels in a photo, into the text $\texttt{"my cat"}$.

-*So Linear Algebra is what Facebook used to put captions into my photos uploaded there?*
+*So Linear Algebra is what Facebook AI used to put captions into the photos uploaded to the site?*

-Certainly so.
+Yes.
 Take Google Translate as another example.
-Linear Algebra is used there to represent the changes of the perspective under which what I'm saying (appears to be in English) presents itself as in another language.
+Linear Algebra is used to represent the changes of the perspective that turn one sentence in one language to another.

-*Cool, so we should first somehow represent the photo as a vector $u$, then we try to find $v$ such that the dot product $u\cdot v= u'$ is the scalar that represents the caption text?*
+*Cool, so we should first somehow represent the photo as a vector $u$, then we try to find $v$ such that the dot product $u\cdot v= u'$ is the number that represents the caption text?*

-Nice, that is the spirit.
+That is the spirit.
 The devil is in the detail though: How do we represent photo/text as vectors?
 How do we figure out the appropriate $v$?
 And so on :)

 Consider writing this tutorial.
 All the visualizations of 3D spaces done here will be displayed on a screen, a 2D surface.
 This requires a perspective change between the two spaces.
 The code that I wrote for the visualizations must therefore handle this change using Linear Algebra.

-More broadly, computer games in 3D or softwares that involve 3D manipulation rely heavily on this specific change to display stuff on your 2D screen.
+More broadly, computer games in 3D or softwares that involve 3D manipulation rely heavily on this specific change to display stuff on 2D screens.

 *Changing in perspective might not be all the reasons for Linear Algebra.
 For example, I found [this answer](https://math.stackexchange.com/a/256695) on Math Stack Exchange.*